Troy Kotsur: Career

 When Kotsur received an acting job offer from the National Theatre of the Deaf, he accepted it and left Gallaudet to tour with NTD for two years, performing in two plays.
-In 1994, he started working for the Deaf West Theatre in Los Angeles, California, acting in and directing several productions.
+In 1994, he started working at Deaf West Theatre in Los Angeles, California, acting in and directing several productions.
 On stage, his roles included Stanley in A Streetcar Named Desire, Lenny in Of Mice and Men, and Prince Hamlet in Ophelia.

 In 2001, Kotsur and hearing actor Lyle Kanouse were cast together in a Deaf West Theatre production of the 1985 musical Big River.
 Kotsur and Kanouse both played Huckleberry Finn's father Pap, with Kotsur signing and Kanouse speaking and singing.
 Big River's success led to the play being performed at the Mark Taper Forum, then to a Broadway revival under Roundabout Theater Company and Deaf West at the American Airlines Theater in New York City.
-He also had a recurring role on Sue Thomas: F.B.Eye, also working as an ASL specialist for the show.
+He also had a recurring role on Sue Thomas: F.B.Eye, as well as working as an ASL specialist for the show.

 In 2012, Kotsur starred in the play Cyrano, based on Cyrano de Bergerac and a co-production of Deaf West Theatre and The Fountain Theatre.
 The play, directed by Stephen Sachs, premiered in April 2012.
 Following Cyrano, Kotsur directed the feature film No Ordinary Hero: The SuperDeafy Movie, which premiered at the Heartland Film Festival in 2013.

 In 2016 he starred in Deborah LaVine's independent feature, Wild Prairie Rose.
 The film won the Jimmy Stewart Legacy award at the Heartland International Film Festival.

-In The Mandalorian, the Tusken Raiders use a sign language, and Kotsur was brought on to develop that conlang.
-He did not mention that he was also an actor for fear that it would come across as brown-nosing.
+In The Mandalorian, the Tusken Raiders use a sign language, and Kotsur was brought on to develop the conlang.
+He did not mention that he was also an actor for fear that it would come across as sycophantic.
 But after they found out from his manager, he was cast to play the lead Tusken Raider.

-In 2021, Kotsur appeared in the feature film CODA in a supporting role as the deaf father to a hearing teenage daughter.
+In 2021, Kotsur appeared in the feature film CODA in a supporting role as the deaf father of a hearing teenage daughter.
 Director Sian Heder first saw his performances in Deaf West productions of Our Town and Edward Albee's At Home at the Zoo and cast him as part of the ensemble.
-NPR reported that Kotsur's performance in CODA "awed both audiences and critics".
-For his performance in the film, Kotsur won the Academy Award for Best Supporting Actor, becoming the second deaf actor, after Marlee Matlin (his CODA co-star) in Children of a Lesser God (1986), to win an Academy Award.
+NPR reported that Kotsur's performance in the film "awed both audiences and critics."
+Kotsur received numerous awards for his performance, including the Academy Award for Best Supporting Actor, BAFTA Award for Best Actor in a Supporting Role, Critics' Choice Movie Award for Best Supporting Actor, Gotham Independent Film Award for Outstanding Supporting Performance, Independent Spirit Award for Best Supporting Male and Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Supporting Role.
+His win of the Oscar made him the first male deaf actor, second overall (after Marlee Matlin) to win an Academy Award for acting.

+In 2025, Kotsur appeared in Foundation as Preem Palver, leader of the Second Foundation.

 Kotsur is set to star in Flash Before the Bang, a sports drama television show with an all-deaf cast.

-Personal life

-Kotsur is married to actress Deanne Bray, who is also deaf, with whom he has one daughter.